 8. palatal callus and anterior palatal plicae (proceeding from the palatal callus inwards).

 The most important character is the development of the peristome.
 By this character, two large subunits = main subspecies are defined: P. p. papillaris from mainland Italy south to N. Calabria and P. p. affinis from Sicily, S. Calabria, Malta and Tunisia (Nordsieck 2013b: 8; Figs. 1-2).
 In P. p. papillaris, the peristome is always or mostly attached, in P. p. affinis it is detached.
 These two subspecies can also be identified in the material from the remaining Mediterranean countries which makes possible the reconstruction of the distribution of the species from Italy into these regions (see map Fig. 5).

 As a result of this distribution, intermediate forms have originated by secondary contact.
 An intermediate form, which has already been recognized by A. Schmidt (1868: 107), occurs in Toulon, S. France.
 I could find a further one, as far as known, restricted to the Penisola Sorrentina and the island of Capri, Campania; it is, simply said, a P. p. papillaris with the detached peristome of P. p. affinis.
-The form from Malta (Fig. 4) is intermediate between P. p. papillaris and P. p. affinis in the development of the peristome, but corresponds in other characters with P. p. affinis.
+Also the form from Malta (Fig. 4) is intermediate between P. p. affinis and P. p. papillaris, because its peristome is attached or detached.

 Further differences between the main subspecies are the following: P. p. affinis differs from the nominate subspecies by a more strongly developed basal keel (see Fig. 2) and a more frequently emerging subcolumellar lamella (in P. p. papillaris not visible in front view in about 1/4 of the examined specimens, in P. p. affinis only in about 1/20).
 A further differential character, which was unknown until now, is the presence of a complete rudiment of principal plica.
 In a part of the specimens of P. p. papillaris an anterior upper palatal plica, proceeding inwards from the palatal callus, is continued by a weak, but well-visible fold, which reaches the principalis rudiment above the lunella (see Fig. 3); it is thus recognized as the rudimentary principal plica.
 In P. p. affinis, such a principal plica could not be observed.